Spectacled bear: Behaviour

 When encountered by humans or other spectacled bears, they will react in a docile but cautious manner, unless the intruder is seen as a threat or a mother's cubs are endangered.
 Like other bears, mothers are protective of their young and have attacked poachers.
 There is only a single reported human death due to a spectacled bear, which occurred while it was being hunted and was already shot.
 The only predators of cubs include cougars (Puma concolor) and possibly male spectacled bears.
 The bears "appear to avoid" jaguars, but the jaguar has considerably different habitat preferences, does not overlap with the spectacled bear in altitude on any specific mountain slope, and only overlaps slightly (900m) in altitude if the entire Cordillera Oriental is considered based upon unpublished data.
 Generally, the only threat against adult bears is humans.
-The longest-lived captive bear, at the National Zoo in Washington, DC, in the US, attained a lifespan of 36 years and 8 months.
+The longest-lived captive bear, at the Salisbury Zoological Park (Maryland, USA) attained a lifespan of 37 years and 11 months.
 Lifespan in the wild has not been studied, but bears are believed to commonly live to 20 years or more unless they run foul of humans.

+Diet

+Herbivory

 Spectacled bears are more herbivorous than most other bears; normally about 5 to 7% of their diets is meat.
 The most common foods for these bears include cactus, bromeliads (especially Puya ssp., Tillandsia ssp. and Guzmania ssp.) palm nuts, bamboo hearts, frailejon (Espeletia spp.), orchid bulbs, fallen fruit on the forest floor, unopened palm leaves, and moss.
 They will also peel back tree bark to eat the nutritious second layer.
 Much of this vegetation is very tough to open or digest for most animals, and the bear is one of the few species in its range to exploit these food sources.
 The spectacled bear has the largest zygomatic mandibular muscles relative to its body size and the shortest muzzle of any living bear, slightly surpassing the relative size of the giant panda's (Ailuropoda melanoleuca) morphology here.
 Not coincidentally, both species are known for extensively consuming tough, fibrous plants.
 Unlike the ursid bears whose fourth premolar has a more well-developed protoconid, an adaptation for shearing flesh, the fourth premolar of spectacled bears has blunt lophs with three pulp cavities instead of two, and can have three roots instead of the two that characterize ursid bears.
 The musculature and tooth characteristics are designed to support the stresses of grinding and crushing vegetation.
 Besides the giant panda, the spectacled bear is perhaps the most herbivorous living bear species.
 These bears also eat agricultural products, such as sugarcane (Saccharum ssp.), honey (made by Apis ssp.), and maize (Zea mays), and have been known to travel above the tree line for berries and more ground-based bromeliads.
 When food is abundant, such as large corn fields, up to nine individual bears have fed close by each other in a single vicinity.